-A unit's manpower and equipment are considered to be equally divided into steps.
+A unit's manpower and equipment are divided into equal steps.
 Each unit has a maximum number of steps, representing its full complement.
-The maximum number of steps is 7 for axis units and 6 for allied units.
-Certain units such as US Combat Commands have a lower maximum (4).
+The maximum number of steps is 7 for axis units and 6 for allied units.Certain units such as US Combat Commands have a lower maximum (4).